 What are the signs?

 Mumps causes painful swelling of the glands at the side of the face, along with other symptoms such as fever, joint pain and headache.
-Most people usually recover without treatment, however in severe cases complications with the illness can cause inflammation of the testicles in males, meningitis and deafness.
+Most people usually recover without treatment, however in severe cases complications with mumps can cause inflammation of the testicles in males, meningitis and deafness.

 How to prevent it?